-There are far too many lovely places to visit to list here, and there is too much listed here to do in one weekend, but hopefully, that just means an excuse to visit again soon!
-We hope you might find this guide useful if you are in the process of planning a weekend in Paris.
+There are far too many lovely places to visit to list here, and there is too much listed here to do in one trip, but hopefully, that just means an excuse to visit again soon!
+We hope you might find this guide useful if you are in the process of planning a honeymoon in Paris.
 As with most places in Northern Europe, Paris is a very seasonal place, so we have made the following suggestions based on a Spring/Summer visit.
 After writing this guide, we realised that it’s quite food-centric, but all the walking around Paris will mean you have enough of an appetite to sample many of the delicious things Paris has to offer!

 First things first: A late start

-Whether you have popped over on a Friday night Eurostar from London or travelled from further afield, a lie-in with the object of your affection is a must-do at the start of any romantic weekend.
+Whether you have popped over on a Friday night Eurostar from London or travelled from further afield, a lie-in with the object of your affection is a must-do at the start of any romantic honeymoon.

 If your significant other is that way inclined, he/she can always pop out to pick up fresh croissants and pain au chocolat from a local boulangerie, or you can head out for breakfast later on to any of the great cafes popping up all around Paris at the moment.
 A few to try for breakfast and coffee are HolyBelly, Dessertissime, Marcelle and Bon Bouquet.